acquia/pipelines-examples/tutorial-901/README.md

 * Create a feature branch in your Git repo.

-* Copy the files from this directory into your repository.
+* Copy the files from this directory intos your repository.

 * Commit directory content to the repo and push it: